Edwin Eisendrath: 1990 congressional campaign

+Subsequent career in government, politics, and education

-In October 1993, he resigned as alderman to become the administrator for the Region V office of the Department of Housing and Urban Development (HUD) in Chicago, one of HUD's largest and busiest.
-He formerly served as Vice President of Academic Affairs for Kendall College but resigned the position in 2007.
-He sought the Democratic nomination for Governor of Illinois in 2006 but was defeated in the primary by incumbent governor Rod Blagojevich.
-From 2007 to 2017, he was an international business consultant with a focus on global higher education.
+In October 1993, Eisenhdrath resigned as alderman to become the administrator for the Region V office of the Department of Housing and Urban Development (HUD) in Chicago, one of HUD's largest and busiest offices.
+He later served as Vice President of Academic Affairs for Kendall College but resigned the position in 2007.

+From 2007 to 2017, Eisendrath was an international business consultant with a focus on global higher education.

+2006 gubernatorial campaign

+Eisendrath sought the Democratic nomination for Governor of Illinois in 2006, but was defeated in the primary by incumbent governor Rod Blagojevich.

+CEO of the Chicago Sun-Times (2017–2019)

-In 2017, he led a group, including retired WLS-TV anchor Linda Yu and the Chicago Federation of Labor, to place a bid for the Chicago Sun-Times.
+In 2017, Eisendrath led a group, including retired WLS-TV anchor Linda Yu and the Chicago Federation of Labor, to place a bid for the Chicago Sun-Times newspaper.
 It was announced July 13 that the group, ST Acquisition Holdings LLC, purchased the Sun-Times.
-Shortly thereafter, Eisendrath was named the Chicago Sun Times new chief executive officer.
+Shortly thereafter, Eisendrath was named the new chief executive officer of the newspaper.

-In January 2018, he hired Mark Konkol as executive editor of then-Sun-Times-owned Chicago Reader Konkol soon published an issue with racist cover and Eisendrath fired Konkol.
+In January 2018, Eisendrath hired Mark Konkol as executive editor of then-Sun-Times-owned Chicago Reader Konkol soon published an issue with racist cover and Eisendrath fired Konkol.
 Later in 2018, Eisendrath resigned as CEO after meeting his original goals stating "Not only did we stop the (Tribune) merger, we successfully relocated, rebranded, restructured”.

+Later career

 In 2019, Eisendrath helped launch Verifiable, a company that uses advanced technologies to provide real-time license verification and continuous monitoring of healthcare providers to increase efficiency and reduce compliance costs to hospitals and other health care organization.

 Most recently, Eisendrath is guest hosting at the progressive Chicago radio station WCPT820am.